The influence of magnetic fields in Cloud-Cloud Collisions: Results

 As the shock-compressed layer contracts laterally and fragments, the gas flowing into the layer is deflected, creating a lateral magnetic field component, $B_{yz}$, which is then stretched and compressed.
 A stronger initial field, $B_{\rm o}$, generally results in a stronger lateral field, $B_{yz}$, in the shock-compressed layer (see Section \ref{SEC:MagField}).

-Figure \ref{fig:Lines} shows the structure of the magnetic field in the vicinities of two cores, one that has formed in the middle of a filament and another that has formed at the intersection of three filaments.
+Figure \ref{fig:Lines} shows the structure of the magnetic field in the vicinities of two cores, one that has formed at the intersection of three filaments, and another that has formed in the middle of a filament.
 In most places the field in a filament is close to parallel with the filament spine.
 Under this circumstance, flow along the filament is not impeded by the Lorentz force.
-However, in some places, where material has accreted along a field-line and onto a filament (i.e. the field near the filament has a large component orthogonal to the spine of the filament), the flow along the filament has had to drag the field with it, leading to a field reversal across the filament spine.
+However, in some places, where material has accreted along a field-line and onto a filament, the field near the filament has a large component orthogonal to the spine of the filament, and the flow along the filament has had to drag the field with it, leading to a field reversal across the filament spine.

 Figure \ref{fig:Angles} shows the distribution of the angles, $\thSB$, between filament spines and the local magnetic field.\footnote{In reality, projection onto the $x=0$ plane does not significantly change either the direction of the spine of a filament, or the direction of the magnetic field in a filament.
 Random relative orientation is therefore given by the 2D form, $d\!P\!/\!d\!\thSB\!\simeq\!1/90^{\circ},\;0^\circ\!\leq\!\thSB\!\leq\!90^{\circ}$} There is a clear preference for alignment between the spine and the field.
 The extra support from the aligned field then results in broader filaments, as discussed in Section \ref{SEC:filFWHM} and shown on Figure \ref{fig:Width}.